-"Substrate Fino" is a totally natural, sustainably-sourced, and highly functional substrate enhancement media that will give your biotope all the authenticity, aesthetic boost, and functionality that you'd want from a substrate material!
+"Substrato Fino" is a totally natural, sustainably-sourced, and highly functional substrate enhancement media that will give your botanical-method aquarium all the authenticity, aesthetic boost, and functionality that you'd want from a substrate material!

-It has a very fine, almost soil-like consistency, and We're thinking that it would be perfect to incorporate into a substrate of a planted blackwater aquarium, or to utilize with other substrate materials to create a realistic simulation of a tropical stream or pool substrate.
+WHY I LOVE IT: This stuff has a lot of potential applications!
+"Substrato Fino" has, as its name implies, a very fine, almost soil-like consistency, and I'm thinking that it would be perfect to incorporate into a substrate of a planted blackwater aquarium, or to utilize with other substrate materials to create a realistic simulation of a tropical stream or pond substrate.

-It's so fine, that we think it could be a cool substrate for spawning fishes like Nothobranchius and other annual killifiishes!
+It's so fine, that I think it could be a cool substrate for spawning fishes like Nothobranchius and other annual killifiishes!

 ORIGIN: Southeast Asia